-- Understands Navajo and multicultural child development theories - Understands K'é as a system for building relationships with students, families, and colleagues liná:
+- Understands Navajo and multicultural child development theories - Understands multiple strategies for having learners demonstrate their knowledge through a variety of products and performances - Understands laws, professionalism, and community expectations as they pertain to the teaching profession - Understands K'é as a system for building relationships with students, families, and colleagues Nahat'á:

-Nahat'á:

-- Creates systems for organizing productive learning environments (e.g., rules, management plans, and layout schemes) - Integrates K'é into curriculum and instructional practices
+• Integrates K'é into curriculum and instructional practices liná:

-• Applies K'é with students, families, and colleagues
+- Collaborates with colleagues, faculty, families, school personnel, and community members to ensure learners' support and growth - Applies K'é with students, families, and colleagues Sih hasin:

-Sih hasin:
+• Believes that all children can learn

-- Demonstrates self direction based on concepts of t'áá hó ájít'éego as'ah oodááł dóó t'áá hó ájít'éego hózhóogo oonish. - Values K'é as a system for building relationships with students, families, and colleagues
+- Demonstrates self direction based on concepts of t'áá hó ájít'éego as'ah oodááł dóó t'áá hó ájít'éego hózhóggo oonish

+- Values K'é as a system for building relationships with students, families, and colleagues

 InTASC STANDARDS

 Learner and Learning

-#1: Learner Development.
-The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.
+#1 Learner development.
+The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually and within and across cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.

-#3: Learning Environment.
-The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.
+#2 Learning differences.
+The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.

+Instructional Practice

+#8 Instructional strategies.
+The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.

 Professional Responsibility

-#9: Professional Learning and Ethical Practice.
+#9 Professional learning & ethical practices.
 The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.

-#10: Leadership and Collaboration.
+#10 Leadership I collaboration.
 The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.

 ESSENTIAL QUESTION

-Why is Children Literature important in K-12 classrooms?
+How does exceptional student service apply to you?

-SUGGESTED TEXT & RESOURCES
+SUGGESTED TEXT AND RESOURCES

-Cullinan, B.E. & Galda, L. (2010).
-Literature and the child.
-8th ed.
-Harcourt Publishers.
+Smith & Tyler (2010).
+Introduction to special education: Making a difference.
+7th ed.
+Pearson Education, Inc.

-Assigned articles or journals will be given every other week for discussions and reflections
+Assigned articles or journals will be given every other week for discussions and reflections.

 COURSE AND PROGRAM ASSESSMENTS

-Design and create a poster presentation.
+Present presentation about exceptionalities

 GRADING POLICY

-You will earn a course grade by compiling points-per-assignment.
+You will earn a course grade by compiling pointsoperoassignment.
 Each of the assignments is worth a certain number of points as indicated above.
 You will receive no points for late assignments.
 Grades will be calculated by dividing points earned by total possible points, which creates a percentage, which translates into a traditional letter grade as follows:

 - 100-90% = A

 - 89-80% = B

 - 79-70% = C

 - 69-60% = D

 - 59% or less = F

+SCHEDULE (optional)

 ATTENDANCE POLICY

 As teacher candidates, attendance for every class period is important and expected.
 An absence from class or practicum teaching is granted only in the case of:

-- A verifiable illness (a doctor's statement may be requested). - Being a patient in a Navajo or other traditional/religious ceremony (again, a medicineperson's or equivalent's signed, notarized statement may be requested). - A death in the immediate family.
+- A verifiable illness (a doctor's statement may be requested).

+- Being a patient in a Navajo or other traditional/religious ceremony [again, a medicineo person's or equivalent's signed, notarized statement may be requestedÓ.

+- A death in the immediate family.